Skip to main content

 About

-Dying Light is a single player and multiplayer open world hack and slash game with a horror theme.
-It was developed by Techland and was released on January 26, 2015.
+Dying Light is a single player and multiplayer open world hack and slash game with horror, post-apocalyptic and violence themes.
+It was developed by Techland and was released on May 27, 2021.
 It received mostly positive reviews from critics and very positive reviews from players.

 Enjoy Dying Light in its richest form.
 Containing all four major DLCs and seventeen skin bundles, the Platinum Edition brings together everything you need to explore all the post-apocalyptic world has to offer.